MaltePetersen/Extracurricular-Activities-Management-Software-Backend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/MaltePetersen/Extracurricular-Activities-Management-Software-Backend/blob/master/LICENSE) file for details

 ## Acknowledgments